PRAISE-C24/Social-Proof/README.md

 This is my solution to the [Social proof section solution on Frontend Mentor].

-* Note:there are some ways to complete this challenge, so this is my own way of completing the challenge.
+* Note:there are so many ways to complete this challenge, so this is my own way of completing the challenge.

 # Challenge